 In addition to Company sources, the Committee retains the services of independent compensation consultants to help it assess the competitiveness and effectiveness of the Company's executive compensation practices in general and for the Chief Executive Officer in particular.
-In 1996, the Committee consulted with KPMG Peat Marwick LLP ("KPMG") in its review of, and in developing modifications to, existing executive officer compensation plans.
-In 1996, KPMG conducted a comprehensive review of the Company's long-term compensation program, including the appropriateness of the performance measures, payout levels relative to performance and the competitiveness of the plan design features.
+In 1996, the Compensation Committee consulted with KPMG Peat Marwick LLP ("KPMG") in its review of, and in developing modifications to, existing executive officer compensation plans.
+In 1997, the Committee consulted with KPMG on compensation-related issues, as it deemed appropriate.